-- A forthcoming NCVS public-use file for survey years 2000-2015 containing geographic identifiers for the 52 largest MSAs will allow analysts to conduct MSA-level analyses without the need to access the restricted-use data files.
+- NCVS public-use files for survey years 2000-2015 containing geographic identifiers for the 52 largest MSAs allow analysts to conduct MSA-level analyses without the need to access the restricted-use data files.

 - Estimates may not be as robust or accurate as estimates produced after the sample boost due to sampling error and coverage error.

 - Sampling error, which occurs in all surveys, is the result of not obtaining data from all persons in the population and can be particularly problematic when sample sizes are small.
 Although multiple years of data were aggregated to increase the sample sizes in subnational areas, they were often smaller than what is typically used to produce national estimates for the NCVS.